-Relative Clauses and Relative Pronouns ask One Il in the gaps in the sentences below using the correct relative pronoun. .
+sk One in the gaps in the sentences below using the correct relative pronoun.
 The cup, was my favourite, fell on the floor and smashed.
-1 2.
-Dad, lost his keys, was locked out of the house.
-3 3.
-This morning,I was running for the bus, I fell over.
-4 The car, was parked on the street, had been vandalised. - ask Two earrange each of the sentences below to create a complex sentence with a relative clause.
-R emember: You might have to rearrange the words in the sentence for it to make sense There might be more than one noun in each sentence, so you have to make sure you identify the noun which the extra information is adding to. .
-Chocolate contains 'feel-good' chemicals.
+2. Dad, lost his keys, was locked out of the house.
+3. This morning, I was running for the bus, I fell over.
+4. The car, was parked on the street, had been vandalised.
+Rer arrange each of the sentences below to create a complex sentence with a relative clause member: You might have to rearrange the words in the sentence for it to make sense There might be more than one noun in each sentence, so you have to make sure yo identify the noun which the extra information is adding to.
+1. Chocolate contains 'feel-good' chemicals.
 It originated in South America.
-2 2.
-One of the richest women in the world is The Queen.
-She owns several castles. - 8.
-Australia has many unusual animals.
-Kangaroos come from there. i.
-At 8 oʻclock last night I went to bed.
-I had finished my homework then. i.
-My favourite writer is Phillip Pullman.
+2. One of the richest women in the world is The Queen.
+She owns several castles.
+3. Australia has many unusual animals.
+Kangaroos come from there.
+4. At 8 oʻclock last night I went to bed.
+I had finished my homework then.
+5. My favourite writer is Phillip Pullman.
 He wrote Clockwork .
-6 5.
-Ostriches are the world's largest birds.
+6. Ostriches are the world's largest birds.
 They cannot fly.
 7. We're having fish cakes for tea.
 I hate them.
-8 3.
-Christopher Columbus was Italian.
+8. Christopher Columbus was Italian.
 He is said to have discovered America.
-9 ).
-Westminster Palace is in London.
-Parliament meets there.
-1 Britain became extremely powerful during the nineteenth century.
+9. Westminster Palace is in London, Parliament meets there.
+10. Britain became extremely powerful during the nineteenth century.
 Victoria was queen then.